p-costa/SNaC/README.md

 Some features are:

- * Block-structured three dimensional parallelization
+ * Block-structured three-dimensional parallelization
  * Hybrid MPI/OpenMP parallelization
  * HYPRE library used to solve Poisson/Helmholtz equations
  * Parallel I/O using MPI I/O
  * A different canonical flow can be simulated just by changing the input files
+ * Simple implementation with no dependencies on external libraries other than HYPRE and MPI

 ## Motivation

-This simple code for canonical fluid flows will eventually serve as base for a multi-block DNS code with adaptive mesh refinement.
+This code for canonical fluid flows will eventually serve as base for a multi-block DNS code with adaptive mesh refinement.

 ## Method